Royal Mail Logo

 Royal Mail Emblem

 The unifying element of all Royal Mail logos is the crown.
-It is revealed that she is named after St. Edwards and has been used since the 13th century for the formal procedure for adopting power by the monarch.
-Moreover, you can see it in the Jewel House, where it is now kept and on the United Kingdom’s emblem, in the Royal Cypher, on the symbol of the British Army, and other national heraldic symbols.
+It is revealed that she is named after St. Edward and has been used since the 13th century as the formal procedure by which the monarch assumes power.
+Moreover, you can see it in the Jewel House, where it is now kept, and on the United Kingdom’s emblem, in the Royal Cypher, on the symbol of the British Army, and other national heraldic symbols.

 The “Royal Mail” lettering is sans serif, which is all there is to say about the font, as it doesn’t have a specific name.
 Each letter consists of two parallel lines, which means it is a modified typeface designed specifically for the postal service.